+91-9923782925

 FAQ's

-When time is limited, try deep breathing exercises, such as the 4-7-8 technique.
-Inhale for a count of 4, hold for 7, and exhale for 8.
-Another option is to practice grounding techniques, like the 5-4-3-2-1 method, where you identify five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.
+One quick fix for time constraints is to apply deep breathing exercises, such as the 4-7-8 technique.
+You breathe in for 4 seconds and pause, then take a further 7 seconds to breathe out.
+You may also try grounding techniques like the 5-4-3-2-1 method, which involves identifying five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.

 Reviews